Designing for Health: Improving Patients' Quality of Life with Great UX

 The intent is appreciable, as the financial assistance combined with adherence intervention and clinical support can make a notable difference.
 However, according to a survey from Phreesia Life Sciences, only 3% of patients actually use these programs and only 8% have ever used support programs in their lifetime.7

-“It is very challenging for users to identify what specifically they need to do, what is their versus their provider’s job, and what it takes to get coverage for every procedure, surgery, or medication.
+“It is very challenging for users to identify what specifically they need to do, what is their versus their medical professionals' job, and what it takes to get coverage for every procedure, surgery, or medication.
 Besides having a medical condition, patients are also worried about their finances.
 They constantly need to figure out what they are paying out of pocket and if there is a financial support system available to help them.

 The answers to these questions are often scattered and difficult to find.
 And because it is such a confusing and tangled web of different experiences, it's difficult for users to trust the healthcare system.
 Patients are often overwhelmed and reluctant to trust the advertisements, the branded sites, and even the insurance companies.